 - ¼ cup extra virgin olive oil

-- In a small bowl, add the orange juice, zest, vinegar, honey, garlic, salt, pepper and optional basil or mint.
-Whisk together and while continuing to whisk, add the olive oil.
+- In a small bowl, add orange juice, zest, 1 Tablespoon vinegar, 2 teaspoon honey, 1 minced garlic, ½ teaspoon salt, ¼ teaspoon pepper and optional 1 Tablespoon basil or mint.
+Whisk together and while continuing to whisk, add ¼ cup olive oil.

 - Serve immediately or pour into an airtight container and store in the refrigerator.

 Recipe adapted from Yummly recipes.

 Wonderful recipe Sally!
 This is exactly the kind of dressing I was looking for on our summer salads – light and full of flavor.
 My husband and I both loved it and ended up just eating salad for dinner instead of as the first course.